volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 });
 ```

-Run tests with changed title:
+Run tests with the title changed:

 ![Jest Run Tests With Changed Title](/img/screenshot-2021-09-19-at-10.59.06.png "Jest Run Tests With Changed Title")

-That's why it is always better to explicitly define what values are tested unless they are some complex objects (however, even in this case we can inject properties of this object).
+Therefore, it is always better to explicitly define which values are tested, unless we are talking about complex objects (but even in this case we can inject properties of this object).

-View the full list of available injecting parameters and their formatting [here](https://jestjs.io/docs/api#1-testeachtablename-fn-timeout).
+See the full list of available injecting parameters and their formatting [here](https://jestjs.io/docs/api#1-testeachtablename-fn-timeout).

 ## Parameterized Tests  - Tagged Template Literal Syntax

-In the previous section, we defined the table argument as a multidimensional array and that's perfectly fine.
+In the previous section, we defined the table argument as a multidimensional array, and that's perfectly fine.

-But there is another way to define it - using Tagged Template Literal Syntax:
+But there's another way to define it - using Tagged Template Literal Syntax:

 ```javascript
 describe("add function", () => {